MatthewYong/twufo/README.md

 [result]: https://raw.githubusercontent.com/MatthewYong/twufo/master/readme/images/image-jasmine-results.JPG

 ### Browser and Mobile Devices
-All of the test scenarios have been carried out in the browsers and mobile devices as listed below.
-No problems were found in regard to the responsiveness, overflow and the functionality.
+All the test scenarios have been carried out in the browsers and mobile devices as listed below.
+No problems were found regarding the responsiveness, overflow and the functionality.

 #### Browser Testing
 - Google Chrome - version 83.0.4103.116 (64-bit)